-The lemon pepper seasoning blend consists of basic pantry ingredients: olive oil, dried oregano, black pepper, onion powder, brown sugar, kosher salt, as well as the fresh produce: fresh garlic, lemon juice, and lemon zest.
+The lemon pepper seasoning blend consists of basic pantry ingredients: olive oil, dried oregano, black pepper, onion powder, brown sugar, kosher salt, as well as fresh produce: fresh garlic, lemon juice, and lemon zest.

 You can use dried/fresh thyme or Italian seasoning as a substitute item for oregano or use a combination of both.

 Kosher salt is an absolute must-have ingredient on so many chicken recipes!
 Kosher salt has larger grains than table salt that makes it easier to distribute evenly on meat.